-Aphids can be detected by examining your succulent for curling, wrinkling or yellow leaves that are not due to over or under watering.
+Aphids can be detected by examining your succulent for curling, wrinkling, or yellow leaves that are not due to over or under-watering.

 These bugs also love to hide, so look under leaves or around stems.
-To get rid of aphids, you can spray soapy water on the leaves, use natural or organic sprays and oils, or employ predator bugs like ladybugs so that they can kill the pests themselves.
+To get rid of aphids, you can spray soapy water on the leaves, use natural or organic sprays and oils, or employ predatory bugs like ladybugs so that they can kill the pests themselves.

-Mealybugs can be detected on leaves that have a fluffy white substance, their eggs are orange-pink, and they leave behind a black mold as a sign of their sucking the sap right out of your succulent.
+Mealybugs can be detected on leaves that have a fluffy white substance.
+Their eggs are orange-pink, and they leave behind a black mold as a sign of their sucking the sap right out of your succulent.

 Are Blue Chalk Fingers Succulents Seasonal?